chenliu2345/AIDA-Final-project-001/README.md

 ## Y2 — Days-to-Sell (Attempted)

 A second model was attempted to predict how many days a listing would take to sell.
 Both regression (R² = 0.018) and binary classification (AUC = 0.601) approaches failed.
-Root cause: the 5-week scraping window hard-capped `Days_to_Sell` at 36 days, producing near-zero variance in the target variable — not enough signal for any model to learn from.
+Root cause: the short data collection window hard-capped `Days_to_Sell` at 36 days, producing near-zero variance in the target variable — not enough signal for any model to learn from.
 The full failure diagnosis is documented in `Brain_Audit.ipynb` Part 3.

 ---